 The SENCo for Montsaye Academy is currently Mrs Rebecca Gatiss.
 She can be contacted via the School Office on 01536 418844.
-The Education Support team consists of a SENCo, an Assistant SENCo, an HLTA and the full time equivalent of 4 full time TAs.
+The Education Support team consists of a SENCo and the full time equivalent of 4 full time TAs.

 Mrs.Gatiss completed and passed the National Award for SEN in January 2014.